Hello and welcome to our school ELSA page!

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

-Here at Botley C of E Primary we have 1 qualified ELSA, Mrs Ward.
+Here at Botley C of E Primary we have a qualified ELSA.
 She has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of the ELSA work will be delivered in small groups but sometimes individual sessions might be more appropriate.
 Sessions are fun, using a range of activities such as: games, role-play with puppets or arts and craft.
 ELSA sessions take place in ‘The Zone’ which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs: